 With that discovery we may never again see lifelong learning and adult education as just something that happens after our school, college and university experience is done.
 Education is never "done."
 We may also discover some ugly things about much of what contemporary schooling is and does.
 Schooling through whatever level is expected to provide qualification as a credential, socialize individuals to enable culture to sustain itself and something Gert Biesta calls “subjectification” in which individuals grow and develop to become the subject of their own objective selves.
 Education's Ecology will enable us to see teachers, textbooks, tests and technology in a light that reveals that each and their collective combinations in schools is simply not enough.

 Everything evolves including the conversations from which we learn.
 These learning conversations form and inform our relationships across every border and boundary.
 Accordingly education ecology is all about relationships.
 Our relationships connect us and enable the construction of knowledge that has personal meaning across time and geography.

 No one's knowledge is ever absolute unless they accept and embrace dogma.
 But, of course, dogma is an illusion of the absolute.
 Schools are enigmatic for education ecology because they impose arbitrary order on someone's social imperatives and do so through what is essentially totalitarian means.
 Accordingly, meaning is circumscribed and inevitably incomplete.
 Education Ecology is obligated to ask: Why is this so?

-The objective for this page and the entire website is to illuminate a new way or fabric for thinking about education.
+The objective for this page and the entire website is to illuminate whole-fabric thinking about education.

 bflind (at) cheqnet (dot) net